 Conducting the validation with respect to the requirements baseline

-The validation tests shall be conducted as specified in the output of clause 5.6.4.1.
+The validation shall be conducted as specified in the output of clause 5.6.4.1.

 Software validation report with respect to the requirements baseline [DJF, - ; QR, AR].

 The validation tests shall be “black box”, i.e. performed on the final software product to be delivered, without any modification of the code or of the data.